vals-productions/sqlighter/README.md

 update user set email = null where email = 'qw@er.ty1';
 ```

-The above code gives identical output after being converted into iOS using j2objc.
-Therefore, you can implement your database related logics in java language amd just
-convert/reuse it in iOS.

 ### iOS code

 Normally you shouldn't need to do SQLite related coding in your iOS implementation, 'cause
-the whole goal of this library is to code in java and convert to Objective-C.
+the whole goal of this library is to code in Java and convert to Objective-C.

 But if for whatever reason you have to code some sqlighter in iOS without J2ObjC, it's
 also possible: